 One of the primary reasons why a growing number of businesses have chosen Hong Kong as the place to set up their company is a very attractive tax regime.

 Hong Kong has no VAT or consumption tax.
-Hong Kong does not levy tax capital gains if you sell your company or business.
+Hong Kong does not levy tax on capital gains if you sell your company or business.

 The main tax applicable to companies registered in Hong Kong is corporate income tax, commonly known as profit tax.

-In this guide, we explain everything you need to know about your HK company’s profits tax, whether you reside in Hong Kong or oversea, and whether or not your company derives profit from Hong Kong.
+In this guide, we explain everything you need to know about your HK company’s profits tax, whether you reside in Hong Kong or overseas, and whether or not your company derives profit from Hong Kong.

 The consequence of Hong Kong’s territorial tax system is that companies are not taxed on profits generated outside of Hong Kong.

 Companies incorporated in Hong Kong but with no business and paying no tax there are commonly known as “offshore companies”.